paitoncamp/quasar-starter/README.md

-# inv-manager
+# quasar-starter

-an inv manager app.
+a quasar-starter app.

 ### Install the dependencies